 You might have used altercasting before without even realizing it.
-If you’ve ever suggested a friend, spouse, or colleague is particularly adept in an area before asking for a favor that relies on those exact skills, that’s altercasting.
-For instance, telling your spouse they’re a great cook before asking them to cook dinner.
-Or telling your friend that you always appreciate how generous they are, before asking for a loan.
+If you've ever suggested a friend, spouse, or colleague is particularly adept in an area before asking for a favor that relies on those exact skills, that's altercasting.
+For instance, telling your spouse they're a great cook before asking them to cook dinner.
+Or telling your friend that you always appreciate how generous they are, before taking out a loan.

 Altercasting refers to casting that other person in a role.
 There are two ways altercasting can works.
 The first is called "manded" altercasting, which is what my examples are.
 This is when we don't change our behavior at all, but we explicitly suggest a role for the other person.